 Beginning in 2011, the Pine Beach East golf course saw more naturalized areas where the fescues will grow naturally .
 This will include grass bunker mounds, some tee banks and some out of play rough areas.
 The total acreage is approximately 5-7 acres.
 These areas are not mowed or fertilized and receive minimal irrigation resulting in savings in both labor and fuel, and watering.
 We think it helps add character and definition to the golf course as well.

 We also compost grass clippings, leaves and seaweed to use as future soil for our many resort gardens.

 Madden’s retains a full-time employee and vehicle specifically designated for recycling for daily pick up and transference of recyclables.
 Disposal areas receive:

 Our property’s overall carbon footprint was significantly reduced with this new system, greatly reducing our natural gas consumption.
 Drying time is reduced because linens and towels washed with ozone do not hold as much water.
-This saves even more natural gas or electricity.
+Cold water wash cycles save even more natural gas and electricity.
 Ozone improves sewage water quality by 30 to 50 percent.
 The laundry facility will require less energy to cool because less hot water and heat is present, thereby improving working conditions for employees.
-Ozone kills harmful bacteria thousands of times faster than chlorine.
+Ozone destroys harmful bacteria thousands of times faster than chlorine.

 Currently working with several organizations in the Brainerd Lakes area: